-- Works collaboratively to facilitate outbreak investigations and implement appropriate initial infection control measures immediately.
-It is not necessary to wait until the etiology is confirmed. - Coordinates the collection of clinical specimens as appropriate, under the direction of the Public Health Outbreak Team. - Works collaboratively to ensure ongoing monitoring and surveillance at the site to identify newly symptomatic illness in residents according to Table A - Maintains clear and consistent channels of communication within the potential outbreak site as per established Zone practices. - Liaises with Most Responsible Health Practitioner, as necessary. - Provides services to care and treat residents in place as per Point of Care Risk Assessment (PCRA).
+- Works collaboratively to facilitate outbreak investigations and implement appropriate initial infection control measures immediately. - o It is not necessary to wait until the etiology is confirmed. - Coordinates the collection of clinical specimens as appropriate, under the direction of the Public Health Outbreak Team. - Works collaboratively to ensure ongoing monitoring and surveillance at the site to identify newly symptomatic illness in residents according to Table A or Table B. - Maintains clear and consistent channels of communication within the potential outbreak site as per established Zone practices. - Liaises with Most Responsible Health Practitioner, as necessary. - Provides services to care and treat residents in place as per Infection Prevention and Control Risk Assessment (IPCRA)

-- Designates laboratory contact (e.g., microbiologist or virologist) for each outbreak, as required. - Assigns EI number to facilitate specimen tracking in cases where the Public Health Outbreak Team has not opened the EI independently. - As required, provides consultation to the Public Health Outbreak Team on specimen type and testing appropriate for the outbreak, including genotyping. - Provides specimen collection supplies, as required. - Ensures the Public Health Outbreak Team and IPC/ICD (if noted on the requisition) receive timely results of potential outbreak specimens. - Tracks all samples submitted under the EI number.
+- Designates laboratory contact (e.g., microbiologist or virologist) for each outbreak, as required. - Assigns EI number to facilitate specimen tracking in cases where the Public Health Outbreak Team has not opened the EI independently (applies only to respiratory surveillance purposes only) - As required, provides consultation to the Public Health Outbreak Team on specimen type and testing appropriate for the outbreak, including genotyping - Provides specimen collection supplies, as required. - Ensures the Public Health Outbreak Team and IPC/ICD (if noted on the requisition) receive timely results of potential outbreak specimens. - Tracks all samples submitted under the El number.